 Across the classes, students identify needs, prototype, obtain feedback, and create and test solutions, while gaining both knowledge and skills along the way.
 With experience, students have ready access to the Design Thinking tools: it ceases to be “a process” and becomes the way they think.
 They are empowered changemakers, prepared for a future where resilience is key and translating ideas into reality is essential.

 We prepare Nueva students to succeed in their interconnected world.
 They are encouraged to use Design Thinking skills to learn about the world through active participation, identifying situations where they can make positive changes and developing the personal and collaborative tools to take action.
 Students bring their SEL skills to bear as they engage with different cultures and diverse perspectives.

 School trips, from nearby Oakland to countries around the world, provide immersive, inspiring learning experiences.
 Community service learning is woven into the curriculum and given special focus through service learning days, projects, and events.

 Through our cross-disciplinary focus on environmental learning, we’re developing strong leaders who will build a more sustainable future.

-The Nueva Internship Program places our twelfth-grade students in one- to twelve-week engagements with more than 50 different Bay Area organizations spanning the fields of technology, research, politics, medicine, publishing, fine arts, and more.
+The Nueva Internship Program places our students in one- to eight-week engagements with more than 50 different Bay Area organizations spanning the fields of technology, research, politics, medicine, publishing, fine arts, and more.